akshita123454/Track-2-APR/README.md

 ### 🥉 3.
 Proactive "Wargaming" (Attack Path Prediction)
 Don't wait for a breach.
 HydraGuard acts as a proactive threat-modeling tool.
 * **The Magic:** Using graph centrality algorithms, we identify the "crown jewels" of your supply chain—the obscure transitive dependencies that hold your infrastructure together.
 * **The Result:** A **"Detonate"** button in the UI.
-Click a deeply buried package, and watch the graph visually explode outward, calculating that a theoretical compromise here would take down 98% of your critical services.
+Click a deeplyy buried package, and watch the graph visually explode outward, calculating that a theoretical compromise here would take down 98% of your critical services.

 ---